frencojobs/derry/README.md

 ## Why & How

 Honestly, I needed it.
-It was easy to made, though I had a hard time implementing the script execution.
-Since Dart's `Process` isn't really good at executing system commands, I used Rust with the help of _Foreign Function Interfaces_.
+It was easy to make, though I had a hard time implementing the script execution.
+Since Dart's `Process` isn't good at executing system commands, I used Rust with the help of _Foreign Function Interfaces_.
 For execution, currently `cmd` is used for Windows and `bash` is used for Linux and Mac.
-I know that's not optimal and I'm still looking for a way to allow user to use current shell for executions.
+I know that's not optimal and I'm still looking for a way to allow users to use the current shell for executions.

 ## License